alexyy802/Texus/README.rst

    :target: https://pypi.python.org/pypi/texus
    :alt: PyPI downloads

-A fork of pycord. texus is a modern, easy to use, feature-rich, and async ready API wrapper for Discord written in Python.
+A fork of pycord. pep3003 is a modern, easy to use, feature-rich, and async ready API wrapper for Discord written in Python.

 Key Features
 -------------